apache/spark/TESTING.rst

 Airflow Integration Tests
 =========================

-Some of the tests in Airflow are Integration tests.
-Those tests require not only airflow-testing docker image but also extra images with integrations (such as redis/mongodb etc.).
+Some of the tests in Airflow are integration tests.
+These tests require not only ``airflow-testing`` Docker image but also extra images with integrations (such as ``redis``, ``mongodb``, etc.).

-Enabling integrations
+Enabling Integrations
 ---------------------

-Running Airflow integration tests cannot be run in local virtualenv.
-They can only run in Breeze environment with enabled integrations and in Travis CI.
+Airflow integration tests cannot be run in the local virtualenv.
+They can only run in the Breeze environment with enabled integrations and in Travis CI.

-When you are in Breeze environment, by default all integrations are disabled - this way only true unit tests can be executed in Breeze.
-You can enable the integration by passing ``--integration <INTEGRATION>`` switch when starting Breeze.
-You can specify multiple integrations by repeating the ``--integration`` switch or by using ``--integration all`` switch which enables all integrations.
+When you are in the Breeze environment, by default all integrations are disabled.
+This enables only true unit tests to be executed in Breeze.
+You can enable the integration by passing the ``--integration <INTEGRATION>`` switch when starting Breeze.
+You can specify multiple integrations by repeating the ``--integration`` switch or by using the ``--integration all`` switch that enables all integrations.

-Note, that every integration requires separate container with the corresponding integration image, so they take precious resources on your PC - mainly memory.
-The integrations started are not stopped until you stop the Breeze environment with ``--stop-environment`` switch.
+NOTE: Every integration requires a separate container with the corresponding integration image.
+So, they take precious resources on your PC, mainly, the memory.
+The started integrations are not stopped until you stop the Breeze environment with the ``--stop-environment`` switch.

 The following integrations are available: